How to Get into Government Contracting: 5 Essential Tips for Small Businesses

 1. Research, research, research:

-This may seem cliché since most projects require some level of research, but there’s some specific information you need to get started to land government contracts.
+This may seem cliché since most projects require some level of research, but there’s some specific information you need to land government contracts.
 Start by researching government agencies that align with what you offer.
 Remember, you’re selling your business to fill a need, so there’s no sense in pursuing agencies that don’t need you.

 Once you’ve identified the agency you want to pursue, gather all the information you can about its operations and dive deep into its procurement processes, contract requirements, contract vehicles, and upcoming opportunities.
 If you try to be somebody to everybody, you’ll fail miserably.